PowerLedger/powr/docs/src/developing/programming-model/runtime.md

 [`ComputeBudgetInstruction`](https://github.com/solana-labs/solana/blob/db32549c00a1b5370fcaf128981ad3323bbd9570/sdk/src/compute_budget.rs#L39).
-Note that a transaction's prioritization fee is calculated from multiplying the number of compute units requested by the compute unit price (measured in micro-lamports) set by the transaction.
+Note that a transaction's prioritization fee is calculated from multiplying the number of compute units requested by the compute unit price (measured in micro-sparks) set by the transaction.
 So transactions should request the minimum amount of compute units required for execution to minimize fees.
 Also note that fees are not adjusted when the number of requested compute units exceeds the number of compute units consumed by an executed transaction.